xingzhao-ji/lab5/README.md

 ```

 ## Cleaning up
-To clean up and remove the executables created, use this command:
+To clean up and remove the executables created, run this command:
 ```shell
 make clean
 ```